FGammaraccio/Docker-EOSC4Cancer-D2-2/README.md

 3. **Performs the convolution**: modifies the image and updates the DICOM tags.
 4. **Saves the denoised DICOM files** in the specified output folder.

+## About Convolution 2D in XNAT
+Same as convolution 2D but adapted to launch a container in **XNAT**.
+[Video-tutorial](https://drive.google.com/drive/folders/1-TaOmXurFRz_Z5HH44pAyF7tUXEltCDP?usp=drive_link) demonstrating its functionality in XNAT

 ---